jacobcvt12/blog/_drafts/hierarchical-tex.md

 \theta & \sim \text{Gamma}(a, b)
 \end{align}$$

-For complicated hierarchical models, it may be more easily communicated through a graphical diagram
+For complicated hierarchical models, it may be more easily communicated through a graphical diagram instead of - or in addition to - the description above.

 ![Just number](/assets/img/hierarchical-comparison.svg)